Joosshh16/DevOps/Dockerization/docker/apps/webtool-nodejs/README.md

 ---

-The Webtool container is running, but it cannot connect to the backend APIs (JS and Python).
+The Web container is running, but it cannot connect to the backend APIs (JS and Python).
 Please refer to the root directory's README.md file for application integration instructions.

 ---